This blog was originally posted on CX Cafe’.

 Being a good son-in-law, I have taken on the responsibility of finding my mother-in-law a new car.
 Her lease expires soon and I have been dedicated to getting her the best deal possible—but on a car that is safe for her and for my kids (which she is frequently carting around to go shopping, go see horses, or go get ice cream).
 My search has included all dealership’s channels and touchpoints: online research, phone conversations, and in-person visits.
 These interactions with multiple dealerships have all had one main thing in common: Absolutely no two were the same (which, based on the experiences, is both good and bad).

 Because of these varied interactions, I began wondering if those brands were conducting mystery shops at their locations…because if they weren’t, they should really start!
-In previous blogs, I have discussed the basics of mystery shopping and how this methodology has evolved over the years.
-But the one thing that has never changed is how excellent of a tool mystery shopping is for monitoring and improving brands’ service levels to customers.
+And there is one thing that has never changed and it is how excellent of a tool mystery shopping is for monitoring and improving brands’ service levels to customers.
 Through my car-searching venture for my mother-in-law, I clearly experienced why auto manufacturers need to have a dealership-level mystery shopping program.
 Consider the following reasons for implementing a mystery shopping program at your dealership:

 Why do Mystery Shops?

 - Confirm if business standards are being met—You implement business standards to address both operational requirements and the needs of those you serve.
 Mystery shops then measure whether or not your dealerships are delivering on those standards.
 For instance, is the customer being greeted upon entering the dealership?
 Is the customer being asked about his or her need, specific models of interest, or how he or she will use the vehicle?
 More importantly, are your representatives asking for the sale!

 - Learn what customers are actually experiencing—Truly understand why the quantitative numbers from your CX measurements or VOC surveys are the way they are and how can you improve them.